 Bundled against the chill and leaning on her cane, one septuagenarian made the journey stooped beneath the heavy memory of her dead husband.
 Whenever she slipped or tottered, her daughter, who had always helped her to carry that burden, steadied her.

 A divorced man brought his ex-wife, who came alone but brought her youth.
 They met in the shadow of nothing, nodded to each other, and walked on in silence, each mourning the loss of someone she had been.

 It didn’t take long for leaders to emerge from the crowd.
 Each leader convinced others to feel as he or she did, after which the afternoon was filled with all the predictable arguments.
 Those who felt the monument should be rebuilt exactly as it had been opposed those who felt it would be best memorialized by the negative space of its absence.
 They each became more attached to their opinions in the presence of opposition, holding ever tighter to dear ideas for fear that they would be taken from them.

 Press agencies broadcast the debates to television and radio stations around the world.
 The leaders were so eloquent, their speeches so inspiring, that the entire world, even those who had never been to the mountain, took a side in the argument.

 The dispute reached a boil at dusk, destroying the day’s peace and bringing the danger of violence.
 Leaders each called for order while secretly spurring on their factions until night fell, after which darkness dispersed the crowd - in the dark there was no more nothing to see and nothing more to fight over.

-This entry is part of Jack Rusher’s journal, originally published June 2nd, 2003, in Baltimore.
+This entry is part of Jack Rusher’s archive, originally published June 2nd, 2003, in Baltimore.
 Inspired by tourist attractions, such as the Bastille and the World Trade Center, which inspire pilgrimage to the sites where they are not.